 Finding aids and catalogues

-About 3,220 items can be retrieved from the main catalogue by entering 'Gaelic' as a keyword anywhere; around 1,240 of these items have Gaelic as a subject heading.
+You can find details of Gaelic items in the Library's collections using Library Search.
 The Library holds six Gaelic books printed before 1701, 212 printed between 1701 and 1800, 891 printed between 1801 and 1900, and 2,048 printed after 1900.
 With regard to rare books, the English Short-Title Catalogue (ESTC) lists 57 books at NLS with the language code Scottish Gaelic, 14 with Irish and four with Manx.

 Finding aids for printed books in Gaelic include the 'Scottish Gaelic Union Catalogue: A List of Books Printed in Scottish Gaelic from 1567-1973'.
 It lists a total of 3,038 titles in Scottish Gaelic published between 1567 and 1973 which are held in national, academic and public libraries in Great Britain.
 Gaelic books held in private collections or abroad are not listed.
 The union catalogue has alphabetic author entries with a list of holding libraries after each item.